 Other Settings options are also straightforward to understand if you find any confusing you can make use of the comment box and I will help you out ASAP.

 Step 6: Install WordPress Plugins

 Just like the themes, WordPress has thousands of free plugins which you can install with just a click.
-But if you decide to get WordPress plugins from other sources, then you will have to upload it.
+But if you decide to get WordPress plugins from other sources, then you will have to upload them.

-To upload or install a WordPress free plugin, simple click on Plugins >> Add New on the left-hand side on your admin dashboard.
+To upload or install a WordPress free plugin, simply click on Plugins >> Add New on the left-hand side of your admin dashboard.

 For instance, you may want to add a Facebook like box to your blog, you search for Facebook like the box, using the search option.
 Once you see the one you prefer, then install and activate it.

 Step 7: Add Categories